Family Bathroom renovation, from frumpy to fabulous

-Welcome, this is the first in a series of posts where I will share the renovation of our barn conversion room by room.
-I’d meant to start blogging about our renovation but things have been so busy here I’ve only just found the time, I hope you enjoy what I share of our work so far and find some inspiration along the way.
+Welcome, here I continue to share the renovation of our barn conversion.
+I’d intended to start blogging about our renovation sooner but things have been so busy here I’m playing catch up, I hope you enjoy what I share of our renovation journey and find some inspiration along the way.

-Some of you will know that a little over a year ago we moved into our barn conversion mews, which was previously owned by an elderly lady, we had our hands full, pastel carpets, floral window dressings, dark beams and poor lighting being some of the obstacles.
-My least favourite room complete with a beige suite, pink carpet and floral tiles was the family bathroom, but as we had other priorities and it was functional we waited almost a year before we began the renovation.
+Some of you will know that a little over a year ago we moved into our barn conversion mews, which was previously owned by an elderly lady, we had our hands full, pastel carpets, floral window dressings, dark beams, ancient radiators and poor lighting being some of the obstacles.
+Here I share with you how we transformed a dated bathroom complete with pink carpet, dark wood and a beige (yes beige!) suite and turned it into a bathroom of dreams.

 The starting point

 The first thing we purchased was Hurlingham Baths Dietrich Copper Bath, this would form the centre piece of the bathroom and sit centrally on the back wall for maximum impact.
 I wanted to achieve the look of an aged wall behind the bath, which I felt would contrast so well with the shiny nickel, I was lucky to work with Murals Wallpaper who supplied me with their Crumble mural. which is the perfect contrast to our highly-polished nickel bath.

 I wanted to keep the colour palette simple, I chose white, pink and grey, these came in the form of the white fixtures, Ca Pietra’s Carter Ceramic Rose tiles and Annie Sloan Paris Grey for walls and wood work.
 Natural neutrals were introduced in the form of the nickel bath, chrome fittings, the natural stone effect mural, black window frame mirror, Industville’s pewter dome wall light and the wood effect flooring.